yuvaltar/Gmailish-tsk5/README.md

 ## Demo Video 📹

 Watch this 5-minute walkthrough to see Gmailish in action: user registration, email composition, labeling, search, theme toggling, and offline-first features like composing/sending while disconnected with auto-sync on reconnect.
-The demo also shows backend integration with MongoDB (e.g., refreshing to verify new users, labels, and mail relations).
+The demo also shows backend integration with MongoDB (e.g., refreshing to verify new users, labels, and mail relations) and with room.

 [![Watch the demo](https://img.youtube.com/vi/HxQslOWTtrQ/hqdefault.jpg)](https://www.youtube.com/watch?v=HxQslOWTtrQ)